 Minimum Wage Ordinances

 Prior to 2012, there were only five cities or counties that passed local minimum wage laws.
 Today, there are 41.
 As the cost of living in many cities skyrocketed over the last decade, we’ve seen many localities issue a minimum wage higher than the state.
 In cities such as San Jose, Seattle, San Francisco, and Los Angeles, minimum wage adjustments are part of multi-step increases.
 Other cities have opted to implement one-time adjustments.
 There are a few states that do not allow cities to mandate a minimum wage higher than the rest of the state.
-For instance, efforts to implement a new minimum wage in Lexington-Fayette County, Kentucky were overturned when the Kentucky Supreme Court decided its cities and counties do not have authority to issue a minimum wage higher than the state wage.
+For instance, efforts to implement a new minimum wage in Lexington-Fayette County, Kentucky were overturned when the Kentucky Supreme Court decided its cities and counties do not have the authority to issue a minimum wage higher than the state wage.

 Paid Sick Leave